 Andrea and I have talked about moving to Canada for a while.
 Andrea is Canadian.
 Most of her family lives in southwest Ontario, not far from Windsor and Detroit.
 Most of my meatspace friends live in the Detroit area, less than an hour drive from where we would go.
 Cost of living is ultimately lower than where we are now.

 We looked at houses online and found a couple houses in the area we wanted to move to.
 On our last trip to Ontario we walked through the houses.
 They were both nice but one really appealed to us.
 An older house — a split level ranch with three bedrooms, 1 bath, a fully finished basement, attached garage and a large fenced-in yard for the dogs to play in.
 We put in an offer the next day.
 After several days of back and forth negotiation, we got the word yesterday that the seller has accepted our offer.
 We have our first house together.
+The Rural Development loans, also known as USDA home loan rates, may be a good solution in such situations.

 The house in Illinois is wonderful, but it’s too large for two people.
 My mom lives across town but she’s a free spirit.
 I don’t expect her to stay in the area much longer.
 We have little other family or close friends here.
 Aside from the people from my writers group, who I’ll miss dearly, and my cousin Annie, everyone else I know has drifted away.